Olive Oil Origin & Single-Origin Heritage

 Molochio village in Calabria

-Molochio, Calabria — A Blue Zone community where families thrive into their 90s and beyond.
+Molochio, Southern Italy — A Blue Zone community where families live into their 90s and beyond.
+Home of the Cosmano family estate since 1967.

 Family olive groves in Calabria

-Family Groves — We cultivate Ottobratico and Sinopolese and press quickly for freshness.
+Family Groves — We cultivate Ottobratico and Sinopolese on 96 acres at 450m altitude.
+Olives are hand-harvested and pressed within 4–6 hours.

 Longevity studies in Calabria